Skip to content

 Vocabulary tells"delve," "tapestry," "landscape"Put a banned-words list in your style

+If you would rather codify that cleanup than re-type the checklist every time, a claude humanizer skill packages these exact fixes into one reusable rewrite pass.
 The structural fix is the same as the voice fix: edit on top of your own drafting rather than shipping first-generation output.
 That's also the safer, more honest route if you're a student — raw generated text is detectable and crosses lines, whereas using Claude to tighten prose you wrote yourself is ordinary editing.

 Being useful about Claude for writing means being honest about its ceiling.
 Two limits are non-negotiable in our workflow.